-Here’s how it works.
-Download all the files in your Google Photos to your computer, delete all the files from your account, use duplicate file finder software to find and delete duplicates, and then upload the duplicate-free photos and videos to Google Photos.
+Here’s how this method works.
+Download all the files in your Google Photos account to your computer, delete all the files in your account, use duplicate file finder software to automatically find and delete duplicates, and then upload the duplicate-free photos and videos to Google Photos.

 Note: But with this method, there are two disadvantages.
-You will lose the information (if any) you have added to your photos on Google Photos.
+You will lose the information you have added to your photos using Google Photos.
 Also, you will lose the albums (not the photos in it).
 In other words, you will need to manually recreate albums later.

 1. On your computer, sign in to Google.